 First generation (GMT400; 1992–2000)

-The new GMC Yukon was introduced in 1991 for the 1992 model year, while GM continued to make the Chevrolet K5 Blazer until 1994.
+The new GMC Yukon was introduced in 1991 for the 1992 model year, while GM continued to produce the Chevrolet K5 Blazer until 1994.
 All were two-door models until 1994.
-In 1996, the Tahoe was American Magazine's Car of the Year «Motor Trend».
-The car was assembled on the GMT400 platform, the body had 2 and 4 doors.
-The drive was first on the rear wheels, and in 1998 all-wheel drive appeared.
+In 1996, the Tahoe was named Car of the Year by American magazine "Motor Trend".
+The car was assembled on the GMT400 platform, the body had a 2- and 4-door design.
+The drive was initially on the rear wheels, and in 1998, all-wheel drive appeared.

 Since 1994, numerous improvements have been made to the car.
-Changed the interior, side airbags appeared (1995); improved Vortec motors, electronic 4WD, daytime running lights, improved automatic transmission and steering, passenger airbags (1996); PassLock security system, heated front seats, air conditioning for rear passengers, AutoTrac 4WD option (1998); side airbags for everyone, side torso airbags (1999).
+The interior has been changed, side airbags have appeared (1995); improved Vortec engines, electronic all-wheel drive, daytime running lights, improved automatic transmission and steering, passenger airbags (1996); passLock security system, heated front seats, rear seat air conditioning, AutoTrac 4WD option (1998); side airbags for all, side torso airbags (1999).

 Second generation (GMT800; 2000–2006)

-Tahoe and Yukon cars were introduced in 2000 on the new GMT800 platform.
-Both received significant updates and became even more similar to each other, only the headlights and grille were different.
-Both cars featured softer lines as part of the aerodynamic design.
-The interior was also updated with new seats, dashboard and door panels.
+The Tahoe and Yukon were introduced in 2000 on the new GMT800 platform.
+Both received significant updates and became even more similar to each other, with only the headlights and grille being different.
+Both featured softer lines as part of an aerodynamic design.
+The interior was also updated with new seats, instrument panel, and door panels.

-The engines remained only gasoline, all V-shaped 8-cylinders with a volume of 4.8 liters (power from 275 to 295 hp) and 5.3 liters (power from 280 to 295 hp).
-Transmission only 4-speed automatic (4L60-E).
-The body remained only 4-door, and a prototype was made for the two-door, but was not put into production.
+The engines are now only petrol, all V-shaped 8-cylinder with a capacity of 4.8 liters (with power from 275 to 295 hp) and 5.3 liters (with power from 280 to 295 hp).
+The gearbox is only a 4-speed automatic (4L60-E).
+The body remained only 4-door, and a prototype was made for the 2-door, but it was not launched into production.

-In 2003, all GM full-size SUVs received an updated interior, including a new steering wheel, radio controls, as well as better materials and other improvements.
+For 2003, all GM full-size SUVs received updated interiors, including a new steering wheel, radio controls, higher-quality materials and other improvements.

 Third generation (GMT900; 2007–2014)

 General Motors redesigned the Tahoe and Yukon on the new GMT900 platform in late 2005 for the 2007 model year.
-In 2006, the cars were presented to the public at the Los Angeles Auto Show.
-They beat initial sales expectations despite a weakening market for large SUVs.
-Externally, the cars began to differ more - they received different front panels, hoods and taillights.
-Externally, the car became more angular, which visually made it taller.
+The cars were unveiled to the public at the 2006 Los Angeles Auto Show.
+They exceeded initial sales expectations despite a weakening market for large SUVs.
+The cars were given more distinctive looks, with different front fascias, hoods, and taillights.
+The car's appearance became more angular, making it appear taller.

-The range of engines again remained only gasoline.
-Engines are all 8-cylinder V-shaped with a volume of 5.3 liters (power from 285 to 320 hp) and 6.2 liters with a capacity of 405 hp.
-There are three transmissions to choose from - 4-speed (4L60-E) or 6 speed (6L80) automatic or CVT for hybrid model.
-Fuel consumption on the highway has been reduced from 12 l/100 km to 11 l/100 km using the cylinder deactivation function.
+The engine lineup again remains petrol only.
+All engines are 8-cylinder V-shaped with a capacity of 5.3 liters (with power from 285 to 320 hp) and 6.2 liters with 405 hp.
+There are now three transmissions to choose from - a 4-speed (4L60-E) or 6-speed (6L80) automatic or a CVT for the hybrid model.
+Fuel consumption on the highway was reduced from 12 l / 100 km to 11 l / 100 km using the cylinder deactivation function.

 The 2010 models received a facelift that included a slightly raised bumper, improved door trim, and side torso airbags.